dhuss42/ft_irc/progress.md

 ### part / kick / quit
 [] what happens when last Operator leaves channel but there are other clients still in the channel
 	-> make one an operator?
+[] when operator kicks himself and rejoins the 11:18 -!- Irssi: #dhuss: Total of 1 nicks [0 ops, 0 halfops, 0 voices, 1 normal] is not updated correctly
+	-> here there were two users and no operators in channel -> should be 2 normal

 ### quit
 [x] clients send quit to all channels when closing the window